 She digs out a rock during her class’s nature walk, her dirtied fingers deciphering textures to determine its geological origins.
 She collaborates with a classmate to code a game in Scratch, their story coming to life in scripts and pixels.
 She raises her hand as the priest asks about the Gospel reading.
 Her heart beats faster – she knows The Answer.
-No matter where or what or when, she is always learning at The Parish School.
+No matter where or what or when, she is always learning at St. Edward.

 HE DISCOVERS HIS FAITH.